 ^{213.} The qualification of competence is important since, if a person is ignorant of facts and thus does not know what she is choosing, or if she is incompetent to choose in virtue of, say, a cognitive disability, many of us judge that it is permissible to intervene in her actions.
 For example, if I know that my friend, unbeknownst to her, is about to set foot on a broken bridge, it is permissible or perhaps even required of me to stop her from doing so.
 Cf. John Stuart Mill, "On Liberty" and Other Writings, ed.
 Stefan Collini (Cambridge: Cambridge University Press, 1989), 96-97.
-Cambridge Texts in the History of Political Thought.
-On the other end of the spectrum, Sarah Conly, for instance, argues that, since people are generally poor choosers, it is permissible to interfere with their choice on the level of policy.
-It is permissible, for instance, to forbid cigarettes or remove certain unhealthy dietary options.
-Sarah Conly, Against Autonomy: Justifying Coercive Paternalism (New York: Cambridge University Press, 2013).
-The position I am defending here allows me to be agnostic about the moral status of paternalism in cases when a person is sufficiently autonomous.
-For my purposes, all I claim is that we have liberty-rights, as opposed to claim-rights.

-autonomous life of the individual whose will it is.
+To say that the agent's purely self-regarding will is always morally decisive for her means that, whenever the decision concerns her and only her, it cannot be morally wrong of her to act as she decides.
+As I argued in chapter 1, however, the claim about the decisiveness of a person's selfregarding will stems from the value and significance of that person's autonomy.
+In my answer to the claim that duties to oneself are internally incoherent, I argued that the decisiveness of a purely self-regarding will depends on that will being autonomous and consistent with the meaningfully autonomous life of the individual whose will it is.
 My argument was roughly as follows.
 First, I claimed that the objection proceeds from the analogy that presumably holds between duties to oneself and duties to others.
 Specifically, if we can release others from duties they owe us at our discretion, then, by analogy, it follows that if we had duties to ourselves, we would be able to opt out of them.
 Second, I argued that to the extent that we can release others from their duties to us without having to justify our decision, the explanation of why that is so lends no support to the claim that we have a carte blanche with regard to the duties owed to ourselves.
 For when we release others from their duties to us, though this may happen in various ways, it is the normative significance of consent that underpins the transformation of the normative relation between the parties.
 In other words, it is valid consent that makes it impermissible for the object of a duty to further demand from its subject that the duty be fulfilled.
-Finally, I argued that, since the normative force of consent derives largely from the value and significance of autonomy, then if a person has a duty to herself, she could release herself from it, provided that she would be doing it autonomously and consistently with maintaining a meaningfully autonomous life.
+Finally, I argued that, since the normative